U.S. lawmakers blame Saudi crown prince for Khashoggi murder

 Senator Dick Durbin, the No.2 Democrat in the Senate, said he believed “the crown prince has his fingerprints all over this,” and called on the Trump administration to expel the Saudi ambassador and ask allies to do the same.

-Corker said that if the crown prince had ordered the murder, “he’s now crossed the line, and there has to be a punishment and a price to pay for that.”
+Corker said that if the prince had ordered the murder, “he’s now crossed the line, and there has to be a punishment and a price to pay for that.”

 What that price will be is a thorny issue for Congress, as well as some European allies who also sell arms to the Saudis and have other business interests in the kingdom.

-The United States could impose sanctions on Crown Prince Mohammed if he were found culpable in the killing, Corker said, but there should be a collective response with U.S. allies that are looking to Washington for leadership.
+The United States could impose sanctions on the prince if he were found culpable in the killing, Corker said, but there should be a collective response with U.S. allies that are looking to Washington for leadership.

 A number of lawmakers, including Paul, have called for an end to arms sales to Saudi Arabia.